 Document Type : Case report

-Case: A 59-years-old woman suffered from fever, widespread rashes and diarrhea after an autologous bone marrow transplantation.
+Case report: A 59-years-old woman suffered from fever, widespread rashes, and diarrhea after an autologous bone marrow transplantation.
 Peripheral blood cultures were taken from the patient and sent to the microbiology laboratory.
-Cultures grew white to cream-colored cottony colonies; septate and branched hyphae and arthroconidia were seen under microscope by lactophenol blue staining.
+Cultures grew white to cream-colored cottony colonies.
+Moreover, septate and branched hyphae and arthroconidia were seen under a microscope by lactophenol blue staining.
 The fungi colonies were identified by Maldi Biotyper 3.
-1. as S. clavata (G. clavatum) with a reliable score.
-Antifungal drug susceptibility test was carried out by Concentration Gradient Strip Etest Method.
-Minimal inhibitory concentrations of Amphotericin B, fluconazole, voriconazole, posaconazol and anidulafungin were determined as 4 mg/dL, 3 mg/dL, 0.125 mg/dL, 0.125 mg/dL and > 32 mg/dL, respectively.
-The patient died 3 days after identification of the fungi, despite amphotericin B treatment.
+1. (manufactured by Bruker Daltonics, USA) as S. clavata (G. clavatum) with a reliable score.
+Antifungal susceptibility test was carried out by the concentration gradient strip Etest method.
+Minimal inhibitory concentrations of Amphotericin B, fluconazole, voriconazole, posaconazole, and anidulafungin were determined as 4, 3, 0.125, 0.125, and > 32 mg/dL, respectively.
+Despite amphotericin B treatment, the patient died three days after the identification of the fungi.

 Conclusion: The IFIs are serious conditions that have high mortality rates.
 In the current case report, we aimed to draw attention to S. clavata which is a rare fungal agent.